-The Bank's investment in the joint venture is classified as "interest in equity accounted investee".
+The Bank's investment in the joint venture disclosed in note 16 is classified as an interest in equity-accounted investee.

 Foreign exchange

 Foreign currency transactions are accounted for at the exchange rates prevailing at the date of the transaction.
 Gains and losses resulting from the settlement of such transactions, and from the translation at period end exchange rates of monetary items that are denominated in foreign currencies, are recognised as part of net trading income in the income statement.